state-less/react-server-docs-md/src/pages/index.md

 ```

-This creates a new GraphQl client instance which will be used by the React Server client.
+This sets up a new GraphQl client with subscriptions which will be used by the React Server client.
+The subscriptions are needed in order to make your app *reactive*.

-For now you need to manually create this file, but it will later be created by an initializer or react-client will provide a way to bootstrap the graphql client by providing a *react server url*.
-For now you need to manually create a GraphQl client.
+*Note: For now you need to manually create this file, but it will later be created by an initializer or react-client will provide a way to bootstrap the graphql client by providing a url pointing to a react server.
+For now you need to manually create and provide a GraphQl client.*
 ### Edit `src/App.tsx`

 It's been a long way, but all that's left to do is import the `client` and `useServerState` hook and find and replace the `useState` call with a `useServerState` call.